minprog/adventure/steps/6 items/index.md

 ## Implementation

-- You must implement a new `Item` class that represents items within the game.
+- Implement a new `Item` class that represents items within the game.
 Place it in its own file `item.py`.

 - Add an attribute to store `Item` objects in each `Room`.
 And, because a items can be picked up and held by the player, you should also create an attribute in the `Adventure` class to contain `Item` objects (what kind of variable would be appropriate for that?).

 - Then make sure items are loaded from the data file and place into the correct initial rooms after loading.

-- And finally, you can implement user interface code for items, in particular by modifying the `LOOK` command and implementing `TAKE` and `DROP` commands.
-But, note that you should always call methods on the `Adventure` class to do these actions!
+- And finally, implement user interface code for items, in particular the `TAKE` and `DROP` commands.
+Do note that you should always call methods on the `Adventure` class to do these actions!
 Do not directly manipulate elements (variables) from that class or from other classes.

 And to test, don't forget to load the Crowther map: